A scikit-based Python environment for performing multi-label classification: Related work

-As with every applied science, research in this field required environments for performing experiments.
-The most prominent multi-label classification library to date (in terms of method count and popularity) is implemented in JAVA on top of the \texttt{WEKA} library (\cite{hall_weka_2009}), which serves as a basis of a multi-label extension \texttt{MULAN} (\cite{mulan}), which is extended by \texttt{MEKA} (\cite{MEKA}) with pruned sets and classifier chains methods.
+As with every applied science, research requires environments for performing experiments.
+The most prominent multi-label classification stack to date (regarding method count and popularity) is implemented in Java: MULAN \citep{mulan} and MEKA: \citep{MEKA}.
+Both depend heavily on the famous WEKA library \citep{hall_weka_2009} which implements a plethora of classification and regression methods for single-label classification.
+MULAN and MEKA are large multi-purpose libraries which support not only multi-label classification tasks but also regression and multi-instance/multi-output tasks.

+Python's scientific ecosystem's philosophy \citep{oliphant2007python} is a different one, instead of having few large multi-purpose libraries, it provides a foundation of libraries that deliver most important approaches and a network of smaller and more specialized libraries that interact thanks to a well-defined API, coding and documentation standards set out for common machine learning tasks such as prediction or data transformation.
+With numpy \citep{numpy}, scipy \citep{scipy} as numerical operation and data structure foundations. scikit-learn \citep{scikit} provides a machine-learning foundation with a different approach than WEKA as it does not aim at being a large mono-library where all functionality is gathered.
+Instead, it concentrates on implementing most cited well-established methods alongside a stable API design.